 3D Elements with Felt and Fabric

 Add a tactile dimension with felt or fabric cutouts.
 I remember crafting a felt heart that was so soft, it made the card extra special.
+You can find more inspiration in our handmade Valentine card ideas.

 Incorporate Grandchildren’s Artwork